Ned Sutton: Melbourne

 After seven seasons with the Blues, Sutton was cleared by Carlton to move to Melbourne, who also played in the VFA, on 2 May 1895: the resulting dispute left him out of football in 1894.
-Sutton played with the Redlegs in the VFA from 1895 to 1896 and when Melbourne, along with his old club Carlton, became one of the VFL foundation clubs in 1897, Sutton was named as Melbourne's inaugural captain.
+Sutton played with the Redlegs in the VFA from 1895 to 1896 and when Melbourne, along with his old club Carlton, became one of the VFL foundation clubs in 1897, Sutton was named as Melbourne's inaugural VFL captain.
 He played for Melbourne in the VFL for their first two seasons and was captain for both, having the unusual distinction of being captain of the club in all of the 32 VFL matches that he played.
 In the two seasons that Sutton was captain, Melbourne finished fourth and sixth respectively in the eight team competition.
 Sutton retired at the conclusion of the 1898 season.

 Essendon

 In 1900 he attempted a return to the football field and was granted a permit to play with Essendon, but he never played a senior game for them.